 Produced by the band’s Joey Vera, and mixing assisted by Bill Metoyer, the album resonated well with fans and critics alike.
 With its fluid instrumentation providing the road map and the unequaled heights of Alder‘s fantastic vocal performances, this eponymous record is a respectably solid introduction to this “supergroup”.
 The designation of them as such now had not been attached to them at the time, still being referred to as a “side project” by many.

 If there were any doubts about ENGINE being a true band in every sense of the word, they would be obliterated with the 2002 arrival of their sophomore album, ‘Superholic‘.
 Revealing a large scale leap in exploring musical styles, with an untethered foray into experimental aspects, the second round from ENGINE – once again produced by Vera – was quite more diverse than its predecessor.
 At the same time, there is a prevalent foundation of heavy metal beneath the structure of the album, that happens to include a cover of The Cure’s “Fascination Street“, by the way.

-ENGINE were able to do some touring in support of ‘Superholic‘, a feat not accomplished with their first album, save for a few European festival dates and an industry showcase in Los Angeles.
-At the same time of these events, the ENGINE member’s other bands were growing in demand.
+ENGINE was able to do some touring in support of ‘Superholic‘, a feat not accomplished with their first album, save for a few European festival dates and an industry showcase in Los Angeles.
+At the same time as these events, the ENGINE member’s other bands were growing in demand.
 Ultimately, the second studio outing from ENGINE would also be their last, with the band never really officially disbanding, yet entering a lengthy, ongoing hiatus nonetheless.

 Since the arrival of the two albums from ENGINE, they, and the band, have only grown in popularity with fans.
 Both releases are highly sought after by collectors and the average music fan, while the members of ENGINE continue to ply their crafts elsewhere to this day.